The Most Difficult Languages to Learn

 The next category of languages includes the majority of languages.
 They should take about 1100 classroom hours to learn.
 This category of languages includes Albanian, Turkish, Zulu and Slavic languages like Russian, Serbian, Slovakian and Slovenian.

 A few languages which are slightly more difficult than these include Hungarian, Finnish, Georgian, Vietnamese and Estonian.

-Finally, the category of languages which are considered the most difficult to learn include five languages: Arabic, Cantonese, Mandarin, Japanese and Korean.
+Finally, the category of languages that are considered the most difficult to learn include five languages: Arabic, Mandarin, Cantonese, Japanese and Korean.

 Don’t let this classification deter you from trying to learn a foreign language.
 No two learners are the same and just because English is your first language does not mean that you will necessarily need two years to learn Mandarin, for example.
 You may have a natural knack for languages which will help you learn any language relatively quickly.
 Also, if you are living in a country where they speak the language, the chances are high that you will pick up a language quicker because you will be immersed in the culture and constantly surrounded by the language.

 On the flip side, you may want to consider where your English as a Foreign Language students fit on the spectrum, because if you will find their language difficult they will find yours difficult!
 You can assess your student’s English level to find out.

 - These are the terms and conditions upon which The TEFL Academy will provide one of the following TEFL